above photo of the inscription on a turtle shell

 have been discovered but only about 1500 have been deciphered.

-The word "oracle" in the translation conveys that the
+The word "oracle" in the translation tells us that

-inscriptions were derived from messages were divine and were
+the inscriptions were derived from divine messages.
+In other

-Translation of some of the script revealed that the political
+language.
+Translation of some of the script provides us with a

 *Note: The inscriptions are normally done on turtle plastrons